omerxx/anyway-docker/README.md

 then go to its local path and `docker build -t omerxx/anyway .`

 ## Docker commands

+Set your VM with the current running shell session:

+    eval “$(docker-machine env default)”

 List your local docker images: